ogoffart/vptr/README.md

 `total_area` does not know the exact type of what it is pointed to, so it would not know from which `impl` to call the `area` function.

-This box diagram show a simplified representation of the memory layout
+This box diagram shows a simplified representation of the memory layout

 ```ascii
    &dyn Shape      ╭──────> Rectangle     ╭─> vtable of Shape for Rectangle